SarahMcN25/numpy-random/README.md

-# numpy-random
+# NumPy Random Package
-An investigation into the numpy.random package
+This is an investigation into the numpy random package
 ***

 ## Quick steps